 This proposal aims to build on our previous cycle of funding and evaluate a group of genes we have identified in denervated Schwann cells.
 We will examine their relevance to Schwann cell atrophy and lack of support for PNS regeneration.
 We will utilize the knowledge gained from these studies in parallel with other projects in the lab that identified small molecule drugs that enhance the rate of axon outgrowth in sensory neurons.
 The primary focus of the lab is to enhance peripheral nerve regeneration through both increasing the intrinsic capacity of axons to regenerate and the extrinsic influence of Schwann cells.

 To validate the role of various transcription factors, cell cycle genes and cell death pathway genes in maintenance of Schwann cells during chronic denervation.
 Specifically, we will test whether manipulation of these genes (upregulation or downregulation) will have an impact on Schwann cell apoptosis in vitro.

 - Downregulation of cell death pathway genes upregulated during late stages of chronic denervation will prevent Schwann cell atrophy and death

 - Upregulation of transcription factors downregulated during late stages of chronic denervation will prevent Schwann cell atrophy and death

 FPN Peripheral Neuropathy Research Registry

 Collaborative efforts between our partners and other institutions help us work toward a greater understanding of the cause and progression of PN.
 The Foundation is proud to provide the financial investments required to lead new medical innovations into the future.
-In addtion to other funding provided to Johns Hopkins, The Foundation has awarded a grant for them to participate in FPN’s groundbreaking patient registry for people with painful and non-painful neuropathies.
+In addition to other funding provided to Johns Hopkins, the Foundation has awarded a grant for them to participate in FPN’s groundbreaking patient registry for people with painful and non-painful neuropathies.